A version of this article appeared in the Autumn 2021 issue of strategy+business.

 If people are hesitating because they don’t have accurate information or have trouble getting a vaccine, the ethical response is to give them that information and easier access.

 Several health providers already have announced that they will require vaccines.
-And an ASU/Rockefeller Foundation Survey of U.S. and U.K. employees taken this spring found that 59 percent of employers plan to incentivize their employees to be vaccinated, and 60 percent say they will require proof of vaccination from employees.
+And an ASU/Rockefeller Foundation Survey of U.S. and U.K. employees undertaken this spring found that 59 percent of employers plan to incentivize their employees to be vaccinated, and 60 percent will require proof of vaccination from employees.

 The carrots companies are offering include paid time off for people to get their shots.
 Some companies are arranging vaccinations on-site.
 Other incentives include free transportation to vaccine sites and cash bonuses for getting fully vaccinated.